-The Group Presentations are scheduled for the Monday lecture section (1:30 PM) in both the Fall and Winter term.
-Students will select groups in September.

-Groups presenting in the Fall term will be scheduled between Monday, October 19 and Monday, November 09, 2015.

-Groups presenting in the winter term will be scheduled between Wednesday, January 13 and Wednesday, February 10, 2016.
+The Group Presentations are scheduled for the Tuesday lecture section (1:30 PM) in both the Fall and Winter Term.
+Groups presenting in the Fall Term will be scheduled between Tuesday, October 25 and Tuesday, November 22, 2016.
+Groups presenting in the Winter Term will be scheduled between Tuesday, January 10 and Tuesday, January 31, 2017.
+Students will select groups in early September.